hapax/hapax.github.io/assets/reality.md

 why they do it.
 All the stereotypes say is that you need to wear a labcoat, or be a white guy with a talent for pushing symbols around, neither of which is actually a prerequisite!
-Nevertheless, these are narratives about science that can and do guide career decisions, so I would like to tell you a counter-narrative about what the prerequisites are, what a scientist does and why they do it.
+Nevertheless, these are narratives about science that can and very often do guide career decisions, so I would like to tell you a counter-narrative about what the prerequisites are, what a scientist does and why they do it.